jackie-ak/altcha-django-poc/README.md

-# Altcha for Django login PoC
+# ALTCHA for Django login PoC

-This is a proof of concept for using the [Altcha](https://altcha.org) captcha for the login form of a [Django](https://www.djangoproject.com/) application with a [Django REST framework](https://www.django-rest-framework.org/).
-At the same time this also demonstrates how to use Altcha in Django forms in general.
+This is a proof of concept for using the [ALTCHA](https://altcha.org) captcha for the login form of a [Django](https://www.djangoproject.com/) application with a [Django REST framework](https://www.django-rest-framework.org/).
+At the same time this also demonstrates how to use ALTCHA in Django forms in general.
 But the intention for this proof of concept was to protect the login from brute force attacks, additional to other measures that should be in place (e.g. [axes](https://django-axes.readthedocs.io)).